daencel/FaceScan/README.md

 </table>

 #### 📲 Online Streams
-`FaceScan` is able to detect Face Masks in online streams such as rtsp, rtmp and http.
+FaceScan is able to detect face masks from online streams such as rtsp, rtmp and http.

 #### Use with GUI Interface
-`FaceScan` also comes with a <a href="https://github.com/DanielLechner/FaceScan/blob/main/app/layout.py">GUI</a> which functions the same way as the python command, just with an easier interface.
+FaceScan also comes with a <a href="https://github.com/DanielLechner/FaceScan/blob/main/app/layout.py">GUI</a> which functions the same way as the python command, just with an easier interface.

 <img src="https://github.com/DanielLechner/FaceScan/blob/main/readme/interface.png">